 • Food

-• Spice revolution: The best Indian restaurants in Berlin
+• Spice revolution: Berlin’s best Indian restaurants

 Food

-Spice revolution: The best Indian restaurants in Berlin
+Spice revolution: Berlin’s best Indian restaurants

 It took long enough, but authentic Indian food has finally arrived in Berlin.
 Spice, flavour and regionality mark these restaurants out as the very best.